swcarpentry/managing-research-software-projects/_extras/design.md

     then estimates time that will be spent on teaching and on exercises, while the exercises are given as bullet points.

-While this looks like a waterfall process, in practice we did this:

-1. Draft the assumptions.
-2. Do one bullet point for each of several learning milestones.
-3. Draft the desired results.
-4. Update the learning milestones (still as just one bullet point each, no time estimates or exercises).
-5. Get early feedback from four people.
-6. Do a full pass to flesh out the assumptions and add time estimates and exercises.
-7. Ask for feedback and start iterating (mostly to cut things).

 ## Stage 0 - Assumptions

 *   Audience